 Sylvester's law of inertia then tells us that the number of positive, negative and 0 eigenvalues of both of those matrices is the same.

-Proof: the value of a given bilinear form cannot change due to a change of bases, since the bilinear form is just a function, and does not depend on the choice of basis.
+Proof: the value of a given bilinear form cannot change due to a change of basis, since the bilinear form is just a function, and does not depend on the choice of basis.
 The only thing that change is the matrix representation of the form.
 Therefore, we must have:

 and in the new basis: